 Grafana, Measurement and Metric REST API

 It is now possible to display the StableNet® measurement data in Grafana® plots.
-In order to create the Grafana® dashboards you have to install the StableNet® data source on the Grafana® server.
+Once you have installed the StableNet® data source on the Grafana® server, you are able to create the Grafana® dashboards you need.
 The data source integrates the device and measurement selection into Grafana®.
 Additionally, StableNet® Analyzer charts can be easily imported to Grafana® dashboards by copying the link from the GUI into Grafana®.

 3. Module Enhancements

 Improved/Enhanced/Extended Zero-Touch Module

 Zero-touch provisioning is currently one of the most significant drivers in the IT industry.
 It helps to increase deployment speed, lower costs and significantly reduce the number of configuration errors.